ministryofjustice/cloud-platform/docs/Architecture-Offical.md

 This starts with the user pushing some code to GitHub, the PipeLine Automatically detecting the new change and then processing it, which ultimately results in a resource change in AWS.
 This document focuses on each of these stages in detail and architecture the enables it.

+## Principles

+### Platforms scale, ops teams don't

+We want to minimize the need for any 'central web ops team', which does bespoke work, inevitably for only a handful of service teams.
+Instead we believe in platforms, which offer a standardized approach to hosting.
+A good platform includes lots of automation and a good service wrapper, to meet the common needs of scores of service teams.

+Web ops people shall either work on a platform, delivering value at scale, or in the cases where service teams genuinely need bespoke work.

+### A high tide raises all boats

+We embed ops tools and best practices into a platform, to benefit all service teams.

+For example in Cloud Platform we offer tools: monitoring, logging, alerts, security scanning, and best practises: Infrastructure as Code, GitOps.

+### Self service

+Providing service teams with the ability to get started with minimal friction means minimizing waiting for humans to decide or provide.
+Self-service encourages users if they just want to try things out, to spin something up to test a theory, a different config or different infrastructure.

+Self-service requires good documentation, automated processes, and maintaining sufficient oversight.

+### Clusters are cattle

+Service teams should expect that pods will be treated like "cattle not pets", which is what Kubernetes is designed for.
+Pods will be shuffled between nodes for lots of reasons, such as nodes being drained due to planned recycling schedule, or due to failures.
+This means service teams design for High Availability (HA), which typically means pod images are stateless, have multiple replicas and state is held in stores which are replicated.

+Cloud Platform team should use a 'delete and replace' process to perform upgrades, fix problems and disaster recovery.

+### Constant reinvention

+As hosting technology and ideas change and improve, we will relentlessly reinvent all aspects of the platform, to serve user needs better.
+We shall not be afraid to replace the whole platform, if that serves users best.

 ## Architecture Diagram